Local Elections

 • Providing a jail, courthouse, office space, and supplies for all county officers and the district court

-• BOCC meetings are typically held at 9 a.m. on Wednesdays, except for the last Wednesday of the month.
-Two seats are next up for election in 2024.
+BOCC meetings are typically held at 9 a.m. on Wednesdays, except for the last Wednesday of the month.
+Three Board of County Commission seats are up for election in 2026.

 Sedgwick County Clerk